sturobson/component-scaffolding/README.md

  • typeAbbreviation: Abbreviates component types (atom → a, molecule → m, organism → o).
  • creationDate: Inserts the current date into file templates for easy tracking.

-Customization
+Customisation

-You can further customize this setup by:
+You can further customise this setup by:

  • Adding more component types.
  • Including additional templates, like tests or documentation.